evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 ## Performance

 The Volkswagen ID.
-Buzz Pro has a maximum power of 150 KW (204 hp/201 bhp) and a total torque of 310 nm (229 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 10.2 seconds and has a top speed of 145 km/h (90 mph).
+Buzz Pro offers modest performance with a maximum power of 150 kW (204 hp / 201 bhp) and a total torque of 310 Nm (229 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 10.2 seconds and has a top speed of145 km/h (90 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging